nouhoum/ansible-ec2-play/README.md

 # Ansible EC2 Play Framework
-This is a set of Ansible scripts to deploy Play 2.2+ projects in EC2 instances.
+This is a set of Ansible scripts to deploy Play 2.2+ web applications in EC2 instances.
+Play applications are run as a system service.
 Play 2.2 uses SBT 0.13, and has a different deploy directory, which is handled in this version.
 The EC2 instances should be 'small' or larger; 'micro' instances won't compile.

-This project uses EC2 instance IDs to reference EC2 instances, because their IP addresses and DNS names change on every restart - unless you have provisioned permanent IP addresses.
+This project uses EC2 instance IDs to reference EC2 instances, because their IP addresses and DNS names change on every restart unless you have provisioned permanent IP addresses.

 **WARNING: USE AT YOUR OWN RISK.
 NO WARRANTY, EXPRESS OR IMPLIED IS PROVIDED.**